glotzerlab/fedorov/README.rst

 Fedorov
 ########################################

 A python package to initialize different crystal structures.
 Named after the Russian mathematician, crystallographer and mineralogist: `Evgraf Fedorov <https://en.wikipedia.org/wiki/Evgraf_Fedorov/>`_.
-This package provides simple ways to generate 590 known crystal structures defined in `Aflow <http://aflowlib.org/CrystalDatabase/>`_ or any user defined arbitrary crystal structures with proper space group and Wyckoff position information.
-The main output of this package are the `basis_vectors`: N by 3 numpy array with each row containing one particle position in the unit cell with N particles, and `lattice_vectors`: 3 by 3 numpy array with each row vector describing one of the three unit cell dimension.
+This package provides simple ways to generate any user defined crystal structures in both 2D and 3D systems, and includes easy access to 590 known crystal structures defined in `Aflow <http://aflowlib.org/CrystalDatabase/>`_.
+User can use this package to quickly construct any crystal structure and obtain the necessary data in form of numpy array to use for softwares such as `HOOMD-Blue <https://hoomd-blue.readthedocs.io/en/stable/index.html/>`_ to construct any systems with specific crystal structure for simulation and analysis.
+In addition, the package also provides easy access to all the 3D space group, 2D plane group as well as point group operations that allows user to apply different symmetry operations.

 ****************************************
 Installation